jlcarr/LeetCode/README.md

 - **Memory**: 16.4 MB
 - **Solution**: Simply run through the numbers, noting a 0 will make the entire result 0, and only negative values change the result.

+### Problem 1829
+- **Name**: Maximum XOR for Each Query
+- **Runtime**: 56 ms
+- **Memory**: 30.28 MB
+- **Solution**: We can easily get the cumulative xor, but also we should get the maximum value of the bitset `k` can influence, which is `(1 << maximumBit) - 1`.
+We can use this to mask our current cumulative xor, and xoring that with our max value will give us the maximizing k.
+We just need to pop from the list of nums and xor it off our cumulative xor for the next iteration.

 ### Problem 1830
 - **Name**: Sentence Similarity III
 - **Runtime**: 37 ms